“Can I switch government phone companies?” This is a common question and we’re here to help.

-If you are in the Lifeline program and feel the need for better customer service or perhaps want a better phone, it can make good sense to change providers.
+If you are in the Lifeline program and feel the need for better customer experience or perhaps want a better phone, it might be smart to switch your government phone service.
 Assist Wireless is the nation’s top choice for users who want high-quality, free Smartphones, reliable service, and networks that offer both text and talk.

 It’s important for consumers to realize that, even though the Lifeline program is a federally funded U.S. government piece of legislation, when you choose to get your free phone and service from Assist Wireless or any other company, it is that company, not the federal government, that gives you your phone and the service package that goes with it.